in

 Choose seamless granite.
 Not only do they look more uniform but they are also easier to maintain.

 Check the granite’s polish quality.
 You can do this by using a simple test.
-Use any metallic object to scratch the surface of the material, if it leaves behind a mark, it indicates a poorly polished granite.
+Use any metallic object to scratch the surface of the material; if it leaves behind a mark, it indicates a poorly polished piece.

 Color match.
-Each slab of granite is entirely unique from one another, if you want to ensure a more uniform color, purchase slabs coming form the same batch.
+Each slab is entirely unique from one another; if you want to ensure a more uniform color, purchase slabs coming form the same batch.

 Granite Tiles

-Granite tiles are also more cost effective, at about 50 percent less expensive than granite slabs.
+Stone tiles are also more cost-effective, at about 50 percent less expensive than slabs.
 Since they come in modular sizes, you save on the surface material and the fabrication and installation process.

-In terms of application, they will work best in counters with a complicated shape.
+In terms of application, they will work best in counters with complicated shapes.
 Although more affordable, it takes a longer process of installation by laying the tiles in a particular way.

-To combine the pieces of granite tiles, grout is required to cover the seams.
-The grout must be of the same exact color as the granite and needs to be reapplied regularly to ensure that no food particles or dirt get stuck in between.
+Grout is required to cover the seams to combine the pieces of granite tiles.
+The grout must be of the same exact color as the stone and needs to be reapplied regularly to ensure that no food particles or dirt get stuck in between.

-Another downside of the seams in granite tiles is that they make granite tiles less quality than a whole slab.
+Another downside of tile seams is that they have to be diligently cleaned and have lower perceived value and quality than a whole slab.
 Design-wise, it offers more style options.

 Granite Thicknesses

-A frequently asked question is how thick are granite countertops?
+A frequently asked question is: how thick are granite countertops?
 Granite is available in a variety of thicknesses, typically ¾ inches (around 1.90 centimeters) to 1-1/4 inches (3.175 centimeters) thick.
-However, the most ideal thickness for a granite countertop is 1-1/4 inches or 3 centimeters.
+However, the ideal thickness is 1-1/4 inches or 3 centimeters.

 First is the look or style you want to achieve.
 Thicker countertops serve as a great focal point for any kitchen and they best complement modern and contemporary design.